yuanchaiyc/Ling471/syllabus.md

 <details>
   <summary>Click to expand</summary>

 The assignments will be roughly biweekly.
 The goal is to give you some breathing space in between and sufficient time to work on them in a reasonable pace.
-However, it will be very important for you to remember that **the assignments which are technical in nature may take a long time due to technical issues** (which is very normal, and dealing with it is **one of the main learning goals** in this class).
+However, it will be very important for you to remember that <b>the assignments which are technical in nature may take a long time due to technical issues</b> (which is very normal, and dealing with it is <b>one of the main learning goals</b> in this class).
 This means, more or less, that if you delay starting the assignment, you are very likely to not finish it by the time it is due.

-I highly recommend the following **algorithm** for the technical assignments:
+I highly recommend the following <b>algorithm</b> for the technical assignments:

 1. Start on the day assignment is published (or the next day).
 1. Get a feel of how fast you are progressing.
 Take a note of the first block you are facing.
 [Post about it on the Discussion Board](question-guildelines.md).
 Then go do something else.
 1. Come back to it next day.
 See if you get unblocked.
 If not, go to the next office hour and see if that helps you get unblocked.
 1. Repeat from step 2.

-Once you start feeling like you have not been making progress for 20-30 minutes, **stop**.
+Once you start feeling like you have not been making progress for 20-30 minutes, <b>stop</b>.
 Come back to it later (e.g. next day).

 Having 2 weeks or so for each assignment can mean you can take nice breaks from the class, but that will only work if you start early.
 When progress feels slow, take frequent but short breaks (e.g. leave the assignment and come back to it next day).
 When you are almost done and you feel like you understand almost everything and will be able to finish the assignment quickly, then it becomes possible to take a few days break.
 But not before, or you will not succeed in earning a good grade.